Karsten Borgwardt: Awards and honors

 During his studies, he was a scholar of the Stiftung Maximilianeum, and the Bavarian Foundation for the Promotion of the Gifted.
 Borgwardt received scholarships from the Studienstiftung des deutschen Volkes in 2002 and 2007.
 His PhD dissertation received the Heinz Schwärtzel Dissertation Award for Foundations of Computer Science in 2007.

 As a professor in Tübingen, he was awarded the Alfried-Krupp-Förderpreis for Young Professors in 2013.
 In 2015, he received an SNSF Starting Grant.
 In 2014, 2015 and 2016, he was listed in “Top 40 under 40” in Germany rankings selected by Capital magazine.
 In 2018, Borgwardt was named among “25 individuals who have the potential to shape the next 25 years” by Focus magazine.
-In 2023, Borgwardt received an honorary professorship from Ludwig Maximilian University of Munich by the Faculty of Chemistry and Pharmacy.
+In 2023, Borgwardt received an honorary professorship from LMU Munich by the Faculty of Chemistry and Pharmacy.

 Publications from Borgwardt's group have received the Outstanding Student Paper Award in NIPS in 2009, the SIB Graduate Paper Award in 2020 and SIB Remarkable Output Awards in 2020 and 2021 from the Swiss Institute of Bioinformatics (SIB).